All Episodes

 And Putin is sleeping at night.

-I think he's got a solid eight hours because he thinks it's gonna be the West, because the West hasn't been projecting strength in years.
+I think he's got a solid eight hours because he thinks it's going to be the West because the West hasn't been projecting strength in years.

-But interestingly enough, he didn't rattle his favor at all, Sean, when President Trump was in office for four years because I really think he feared President Trump and his strength.
+But interestingly enough, he didn't rattle his neighbor at all, Sean, when President Trump was in office for four years because I really think he feared President Trump and his strength.

-My sources are pretty good on this, and I happen to know, for example, there's a reason why when Trump dealt with the Taliban, uh, and and I've had this confirmed publicly in interviews with people that heard the calls with Taliban leader.
+My sources are pretty good on this, and I happen to know, for example, there's a reason why when Trump dealt with the Taliban, and I've had this confirmed publicly in interviews with people that heard the calls with the Taliban leader.

-I will obliterate you if you don't follow every dotted I and cross T. Do you want do you understand me?
+I will obliterate you if you don't follow every dotted I and cross T. Do you understand me?

 I will obliterate you.